wallarm/product-documentation/docs/latest/installation/on-premise.md

 **System requirements**

-The server should be dedicated as a standalone unit.
+* The server should be dedicated as a standalone unit.
 Allocating dedicated power is advisable.
+* `root` privileges are required for installation, upgrades, and debugging.

 Minimal resource requirements: